pryv/lib-js/README.md

 This JavaScript library is meant to facilitate writing NodeJS and browser apps for a Pryv.io platform, it follows the [Pryv.io App Guidelines](https://api.pryv.com/guides/app-guidelines/).

-At this date - This is a BETA version

 ## Contribute

 *Prerequisites*: Node 12